sherpa/sherpa/docs/evaluation/cache.rst

 When is the cache useful?
 =========================

-At present most 1D models use the cache by default when evaluated normally, but not during a fit.
-It is intended to improve fit performance - that is, reduce the time taken to fit a dataset - but there has been limited effort to evaluate its efficiency.
+At present most 1D models use the cache by default when evaluated.
+It is intended to improve fit performance - that is, reduce the time taken to fit a dataset.
+Obviously, this is most useful when the model evaluation is expensive and the fit will call the model with the same parameter values multiple times.

 Can I turn off this behavior?
 =============================